Po' boy: Etymology

 In the late 19th century, fried oyster sandwiches on French loaves were known in New Orleans as "oyster loaves", a term still in use.
 A sandwich containing both fried shrimp and fried oysters is often called a "peacemaker" or La Médiatrice.

-A popular local theory claims that the term "poor boy" (later "po' boy", etc.), as specifically referring to a type of sandwich, was coined in a New Orleans restaurant owned by Benjamin ("Benny") and Clovis Martin, former streetcar conductors originally from Raceland, Louisiana.
-The Martins established their eatery in 1921, but it was not until 1929 that the bakery of John Gendusa first baked the bread to be used for this sandwich.
+A popular local theory claims that the term "poor boy" (later "po' boy", etc.), specifically referring to a type of sandwich, was coined in a New Orleans restaurant owned by Benjamin ("Benny") and Clovis Martin, former streetcar conductors originally from Raceland, Louisiana.

+The Martins established their eatery in 1921.
+In 1929 the bakery of John Gendusa first baked the bread used for this sandwich.
 In 1929, during a four-month strike against the streetcar company, the Martin brothers served their former colleagues free sandwiches.

-The Martins had been interviewed on record regarding the origins of the sandwich.
-Benny Martin reminisced that they at the restaurant jokingly referred to an incoming diner as "another poor boy" if he turned out to be one of the strikers.
-The Martin brothers were also posed the question of whether the name was inspired by some French or French patois word such as pourboire, but they denied that was the case.
+The Martins were interviewed on record regarding the origins of the sandwich.
+Benny Martin reminisced that they jokingly referred to an incoming diner as "another poor boy" if he turned out to be one of the strikers.
+The Martin brothers were asked the question of whether the name was inspired by some French or French patois word such as pourboire, but they denied that was the case.

 One New Orleans historian finds the Martin claim suspicious for several reasons, starting with the fact that it was not described by the local press until 40 years after the strike, and that prior to 1969 the story from the Martin brothers themselves was that they had created the po' boy for farmers, dock workers and other "poor boys" who frequented their original location near the French Market.
-(The Martin brothers did write a letter, reprinted in local newspapers in 1929, promising to feed the streetcar workers, but it referenced "our meal" and made no mention of sandwiches.)
+The Martin brothers wrote a letter, reprinted in local newspapers in 1929, promising to feed the streetcar workers, but it referenced "our meal" and made no mention of sandwiches.

 New Orleans

 New Orleans is known for its grand restaurants (see Louisiana Creole cuisine), but more humble fare like the po' boy is very popular.
 Po' boys may be made at home, sold pre-packaged in convenience stores, available at deli counters and most neighborhood restaurants.
-One of the most basic New Orleans restaurants is the po' boy shop, and these shops often offer seafood platters, red beans and rice, jambalaya, and other basic Creole dishes.
+One of the most basic New Orleans restaurants is a po' boy shop, and these shops often offer seafood platters, red beans and rice, jambalaya, and other basic Creole dishes.

 The two primary sources of po'boy bread are the Leidenheimer Baking Company and Alois J. Binder.
 There is fierce competition between po' boy shops, and resident opinions of the best po' boy shop varies widely.

 Each year there is a festival in New Orleans dedicated to the po' boy, the Oak Street Po'Boy Festival.
 It is a one-day festival that features live music, arts, and food vendors with multiple types of po' boys.
 It is held in mid-November along a commercial strip of Oak Street in the city's Carrollton neighborhood.
 The festival gives "best-of" awards, which gives the chefs an incentive to invent some of the most creative po' boys.